Saratoga Tips on Gambling, Fried Chicken, Mob Mentality & MORE!

 My number 1 rule when it comes to gambling is if I don’t hit my first bet, I walk away.

 However, my #1 rule when it comes to everything else in life is don’t ever give up.
 So you can see how after I lost my first bet on Friday, I felt conflicted.
-But since I’m no quitter, I continued betting.
+Then I continued betting.
 And losing.
 For about 14 races.
 Eventually, the karmic gods praised me for my fortitude and awarded me with a $196 exacta in the last race, so I only walked away about $50 down.

 Stick with me and you’ll be alright.

-I had planned on sharing betting tips on this post, but considering my strategies led to me posting pictures with the hashtags #spiraling and #theyrecomingformypinkyfinger, maybe I’d better not.
+I had planned on sharing betting tips on this post, but considering my strategies led to me more to posting pictures with the hashtags #spiraling and #theyrecomingformypinkyfinger, rather than raking in the cash, I'm going to expand the topic matter.

 Tip 1: Learn how to bet on the horses from the professionals.